EMMC-ASBL/tripper/docs/session.md

     See the [keyring] documentation for improved security by using one of the recommended keyring backends for your system.

+    On Windows Subsystem for Linux (WSL) you may need to `pip install `keyring-wincred` to store the password in Windows Credential Manager.

 Example
 -------